theobald-software/theobald-software.github.io/_includes/_content/en/tables/define-a-table-extraction.md

 <!--- {% if page.product == "xtract-universal" or page.product == "board-connector" %}5.
 Check the [General Settings](./general-settings).
 The *General Settings* include keywords, definition of primary keys, column level encryption and access restrictions.{% endif %}-->
 4. Click **[OK]** to save the extraction.

-The extraction can be run now.
+You can now run the extraction.
 {% else %}

 ### Set Up a Table Extraction